 Here are some more thoughts on the benefits of plain English:

-- fellow editor Karin Cather – ‘Plain language is not for dummies’
+- Fellow editor Karin Cather – ‘Plain language is not for dummies’

-- the US government’s Plain Language Action and Information Network – ‘Arguments in favor of plain language’
+- The US government’s Plain Language Action and Information Network – ‘Arguments in favor of plain language’

 An example